West Greenland - Day 16

 It was difficult to take nice pictures from my packraft while going up and down the waves, so I only have a few black spots to show for it.
 Nonetheless, I felt really privileged to paddle among whales all by myself.
 About an hour later I passed a cabin, but there was nobody there.
 I was getting closer to Maniitsoq and there were likely more boats around.

 I passed another huge fjord and could see the glacier leading into it.
 At the other shore I decided to try to take a nice picture of me paddling, as that was usually near impossible to do.
 After only 20+ attempts I succeeded.
 From there I continued by foot.
 The terrain was pretty open and level, with fortunately not too many scrubs.

 I ended up in a bay with several rivers running into it.
 The rivers were too large to cross by foot so I ended up inflating my packraft again.
 On several days I used it 4 times.
 I got out after the first river to take some photos of the nearby lake.
 It was a narrow mountain lake hidden in between two long mountains.

 It was clear that this valley wouldn’t be easy to cross.
 The river was about waist deep and very slowly flowing, but everything was covered in a fine mud and there were many sandbanks.
 The shores were steep and covered in loose rocks.
-Due to the steep mountains the valley was also continuously blocked from the sun and not very warm.
-After about an hour I had still only travelled half a kilometer and decided this would be too risky, even if I could reach the end of the river by struggling through mud for hours there would be too many loose rocks on the mountain to safely climb it.
-Instead I followed the shore and camped on top of a large hill with a nice view over the nearby islands.
+Due to the steep mountains the valley was also continuously blocked from the sun and relatively cold.
+After about an hour I had still only travelled half a kilometer and decided this would be too risky, even if I could reach the end of the river by struggling through mud for hours there would be too many loose rocks to safely climb the mountain.
+Instead, I walked along the shore and camped on top of a large hill with a nice view over the nearby islands.
 I could also see the one with Maniitsoq, but not the village itself.